 Chris Ulrich (official website) teaches classes in beginning improv, advanced short-form improv and long-form improv.
 He has been performing since 2003.
-Currently, Chris performs regularly in a number of Improv troupes including Jive Turkey, Nox, and King Bee.
+Currently, Chris performs regularly in a number of Improv troupes including Jive Turkey, Nox, and And Scene!
 He has studied improvisational comedy at the Uprights Citizens Brigade and The Magnet Theater in New York, Improv Olympic and Annoyance Theater in Chicago and Los Angeles, and at the Washington Improv Theater and DC Improv in Washington.
-Also, he has coached and led workshops for Improv troupes in the DC area.
+Also, he has coached and led workshops for improv troupes in the DC area.

-In addition to Improv training, Chris is the founder of CU in the Moment LLC, a company with a multi-disciplined approach to educating clients about body language, personal confidence, and presentation skills.
-He is a media consultant who can frequently be seen on CNN, MSNBC, "Dr. Oz," Headline News, "Dr. Drew," "Nancy Grace," Washington’s USA Channel 9, and "Let's Talk Live," where he educates viewers about non-verbal communication issues.
+In addition to improv training, Chris is the founder of CU in the Moment LLC, a company with a multi-disciplined approach to educating clients about body language, personal confidence, and presentation skills.
+Bringing a unique blend of training and collaborative experience to his clients, Chris guides and hones clients' ability to push past their personal edge to discover greater connection and confidence in their authentic voice and message be it for speeches, presentations, sales meetings, or specialty projects.
+He is a media consultant who can frequently be seen on GMA, CNN, MSNBC, Fox Business, Headline News, and Washington’s USA Channel 9, where he educates viewers about non-verbal communication issues.
 Along with his work at CU in the Moment, Ulrich is a senior instructor at the Body Language Institute.
 He trains executives, salespeople, government staffers, lobbyists, and small business entrepreneurs to use new body language to transform their executive presence.